The Duel at Daytona: History

 The event began as twin 100-mile (40-lap) races.
 From 1959 to 1971, the races were counted with points towards the Grand National championship.
 Purses awarded were counted separately from those awarded in the Daytona 500.
 For 1968, the races were scheduled for 125 mi each, but were cancelled due to rain, and the starting lineup for the 1968 Daytona 500 fell back on the timed laps.
 In 1969, the races were extended again to 125 miles (50 laps).
 Lengthening the races added the need for a pit stop, increasing the complexity and excitement of the races.

-For 1972, NASCAR's modern era commenced, and the races were dropped from the Grand National schedule as points-paying championship events.
-As part of Winston's changes to the series, races were required to be at least 250 mi to be included as official points events.
-The races continued, however, as a non-points event.
-CBS began covering the event in the early 1980s, airing them tape-delayed and edited the day before the Daytona 500.
+For 1972, NASCAR's modern era commenced, so races were required to be at least 250 mi to be included as official points events.
+The Daytona qualifying races continued, however, as a non-points event.
+ABC first aired the races in 1971 as part of Wide World of Sports highlights show.
+CBS took over in 1979, showing the races tape-delayed and edited the day before the Daytona 500.

 With the introduction of restrictor plates in 1988, the resulting reduction in speed and fuel consumption again allowed drivers to possibly complete the race without a pit stop.
 Nine times from 1988 to 2004, one of the races went without a caution, and without a pit stop by the winner.
 In 2003, rules had been put in place requiring smaller fuel tanks on restrictor plate tracks (from 22 usgal down to 13 usgal), which effectively forced a pit stop once again.

 Starting in 2001, the races were shown live on television, as the Daytona 500 would rotate between FOX/FX and NBC/TNT from 2001 to 2006.